 Robin is the principal author of Sidley’s annual review and analysis of developments in securities litigation in the life sciences sector, a resource used by in-house counsel, insurers and securities litigators in the United States and abroad.
 In all of her cases and publications, Robin brings a wealth of experience in briefing and analysis, including appellate briefing and advocacy.

 Robin also has an active pro bono practice.
-She has written appellate briefs in significant matters involving sanctuary city legislation, the federal sentencing guidelines, Alaskan Natives’ fishing rights, and the asylum rights of disabled persons.
+She has written appellate briefs in significant matters involving sanctuary city legislation, the federal sentencing guidelines, Alaskan Natives’ fishing rights, excessive use of force by police officers, and the asylum rights of disabled persons.
 In her work for the National Association of Criminal Defense Lawyers, Robin coordinates pro bono amicus efforts seeking to advance the ends of criminal justice through appellate advocacy in the Ninth Circuit Court of Appeals and state supreme courts in the West.

 Robin clerked for The Honorable Barbara Jacobs Rothstein of the U.S. District Court for the Western District of Washington and The Honorable Betty B. Fletcher, U.S. Court of Appeals for the Ninth Circuit.
 She also served on the California Law Review.
 Prior to her career in law, Robin earned a Ph.D. in English from Berkeley, where she published a dissertation on the novelistic representation of the legal system and issues of guilt and causation in turn-of the-century American literature.